infobloxopen/cni-infoblox/docs/README-K8S.md

 ```
     kubectl create -f k8s/cni-infoblox-daemon.yaml
 ```
 cni-infoblox-daemon daemonset should be created before starting the plugin.
-It requied a docker image which is available at [infoblox/cni-infoblox-daemon](https://hub.docker.com/r/infoblox/cni-infoblox-daemon/) which has the binary in an image of cni-infoblox-daemon.
+It required a docker image which is available at [infoblox/cni-infoblox-daemon](https://hub.docker.com/r/infoblox/cni-infoblox-daemon/) which has the binary in an image of cni-infoblox-daemon.

 NOTE: Don't forget to update base64 encoded wapi-password in k8s/cni-infoblox-daemon.yaml